MrCarri/mrcarri.dev/content/posts/software/suwayomi-podman2/index.md

 - No outside connections to the instance, only from local network.
 - Migration from podman desktop to a docker / podman compose format, to make it portable.
 - The Suwayomi image will be the stable version.
+- Ensuring persistence of the container data.

 During my testing I found some issues:

 - The version I was using for the container had some kind of issue with certain websites.
 I think it was related to some unmet dependencies in the image due an update, so I took the stable one instead.

 - Comics weren't updating properly.
 Turns out I misconfigured some options on automatic updates, so no update was being done.

+- If the container was deleted, everything was lost.
+This wasn't a problem using podman Desktop because you don't actually delete it but in order to handle backups, this should be taken into account in production environments.

 ## The process